Who is Hopebridge?

 Hopebridge is trusted by pediatricians across the nation for more than a decade of experience in providing dependable care for kids with autism and a variety of challenges across a spectrum, including (but not limited to):

-Evidence shows consistent and intensive therapy over five days per week yields the best clinical outcomes.
+Evidence shows consistent and comprehensive therapy of 20 to 40 hours over five days per week yields the best outcomes.
 Hopebridge specializes in providing clinical recommendations and therapy for children who meet the criteria for both full- and part-time schedules.
 Here are some standard schedules for patients at Hopebridge:

 Our passionate, experienced team offers its undivided attention and creates personalized goals and plans tailored to each child.